CalCOFI/rCRUX/README.md

 + passed to [blast_datatable](https://limey-bean.github.io/blast_datatable) is the data column representing the taxonomic rank to randomly sample.
 +       The default is rank = 'genus' - Note: sampling a lower rank  (e.g. species) will generate more total hits and take more time, conversely sampling a higher rank (e.g. family) will generate fewer total hits and take less time.
++ - Note: It is possible to blast all seeds using rank = 'all'.
+This may take a very long time but will produce the most complete output.
 **ncbi_bin**
 + passed to [run_blastdbcmd](https://limey-bean.github.io/run_blastdbcmd)
         and [run_blastn](https://limey-bean.github.io/run_blastn)is